The typical elements of a digital ad are assets, slogan, copy, logo and a call-to-action (CTA). Let’s have a look into each of them.

 What can be tested?

 Deciding on what to test is a challenge on its own.
 Let’s say your landing page is not converting as you wish – but how can you know what should be changed?
 The possibilities are numerous.
 Headlines are crucial as they are the first thing that most of the users look at – are they compelling enough?
 What about the colors and fonts?
-Body is the messaging you send to your potential customers.
+The body is the message you send to your potential customers.
 It is worth analyzing if the copy is clear enough and whether the language used is aligned with your goals.
-Wording should be consistent with the brand image across channels and appropriate towards a given audience.
+Wording should be consistent with the brand image across channels and appropriate for a given audience.
 Users might bounce out fast if the navigation is unclear and creates confusion, or if they do not find our CTA convincing enough to click.
 Finally, many landing pages include forms.
-Marketers need to balance the amount of quality information they can collect with minimizing friction for modern users who do not want to spend too much time on filling in the information.
+Marketers need to balance the amount of quality information they can collect with minimizing friction for modern users who do not want to spend too much time filling in the information.

-However, landing pages are not the only A/B Test-able content.
-What comes before them in the marketing funnel are ads which users are exposed to while searching through the web.
-Too low conversion rate does not necessarily mean that there is a problem with your landing page.
+However, landing pages are not the only A/B Testable content.
+What comes before them in the marketing funnel are ads that users are exposed to while searching through the web.
+Too a low conversion rate does not necessarily mean that there is a problem with your landing page.
 On the contrary, it may be just fine, but the issue might lay in the ads which is the entrance to your landing page.
-For example, if the visuals or messaging are inconsistent with the actual offering presented on the website, users will bounce out, feeling that they were searching for a significantly different content.
+For example, if the visuals or messaging are inconsistent with the actual offering presented on the website, users will bounce out, feeling that they were searching for significantly different content.
 We wrote more about it in our previous article discussing the issue of promises that brands make in ads and are expected to keep further in the user experience journey.

 Plan, plan, plan… and execute

 A/B Testing needs to be planned well in order to bring meaningful results.
 Let’s go through the process to let you understand each step along the way.
-First things first, conducting a proper research of how the content is currently performing and understanding what the goals that you want to achieve with the help of this particular content – be it website, landing page, or an ad.
+First things first, conduct proper research on how the content is currently performing and understand what the goals that you want to achieve with the help of this particular content – be it a website, landing page, or an ad.
 You can use tools such as Google Analytics, heatmaps or session recording.
 Think about what might be bad or good about your strategy – through the eyes of a user.
 Secondly, identify one variable to test, create hypotheses based on the collected data and how that should be formulated.
 Next, sample groups should be defined – keeping in mind that they should be picked randomly and be of similar size.
-You also need to determine how significant the result needs to be for the A/B Test to be regarded successful.
+You also need to determine how significant the result needs to be for the A/B Test to be regarded as successful.
 When all these steps are completed, you can start testing with an A/B Testing tool of your choice.